 The LLM International Business Law meets the current demand for specialist knowledge and skills in a rapidly expanding field.
-The course provides you with the opportunity to explore the legal regulation of the world of international business, and you’ll acquire knowledge and understanding of the aspects of substantive and procedural law.
+The course provides you with the opportunity to develop advanced skills in key disciplines that underpin the global reach of international business.
+You will acquire knowledge and understanding of the aspects of substantive and procedural international business law.

-You will study all the key areas of international business law, including international trade law, international intellectual property law, international competition law, corporate criminality and tax evasion.
+You will study all the key areas of international business law, including; international corporate law, transnational commercial law, international intellectual property law, global comparative competition law, corporate compliance, conflict resolution in business and corporate criminality and tax evasion.

-The course will also provide you with the opportunity to critically examine different systems of law at a higher level.
-The critical analysis skills that you will develop while studying on this programme will enhance your employment opportunities in the legal and business sectors, as well as enabling you to acquire a strong basis for progression to doctoral studies.
+The course will also provide you with the opportunity to critically examine different systems of international corporate law at a more in depth level.
+The critical analysis skills that you will develop while studying on this course will enhance your employment opportunities in the legal and business sectors, as well as enabling you to acquire a strong basis for progression to doctoral studies.

 The course aims to develop your ability in analysing and evaluating the principal features of international business law.
 You will study the major concepts, values, principles and rules that dictate the discipline.